yoe/fosdemvideo/README.md

 From Videohouse:
 ----------------
-8 cameras plus tripods: we can pick these up on Wednesday (need to drive to Vilvoorde, 10')
+8 cameras but only 6 tripods: we can pick these up on Wednesday (need to drive to Vilvoorde, 10')

 From Stake5: